caravan-law-1500x500

 Yes, it’s possible to park a caravan on the road, although the law isn’t always that clear on when it is and isn’t acceptable – it’s something of a grey area!

-The main considerations from a legal point of view is that it doesn’t cause an obstruction, or it isn’t parked dangerously.
+The main considerations from a legal point of view are that it doesn’t cause an obstruction, or it isn’t parked dangerously.
 If you do either of these things, your caravan will be judged to be parked illegally, and it will need to be housed elsewhere.
 If you do decide to park your caravan on the road, you’ll need to ensure that you do so as considerately as possible for the other residents in your street.

 You must make sure you do the following: